This post contains a detailed guide for creating a mean reversion trading strategy.

 You can use the experience from live trading to produce more accurate backtests in the future.

 I didn’t intend for this article to be so long!
-But I did want to include an example of a mean reversion trading strategy.
+But I did want to include a practical example of a mean reversion algorithm that can be used to trade stocks.

 It’s been backtested with data that incorporates historical members and has been adjusted for dividends and corporate actions.
 Results also include commissions of $0.01 per share.